Plodda Falls is a dramatic waterfall set in Glen Affric.

 You will then arrive at the riverside where there is a handily located picnic bench.

 The walk alongside the river is quite steep.
-As you come up beside the river there is a little path down to the right with a number of steps.
+As you come up beside the river there is a little path down to the right with several steps.
 This will take you to the lower viewpoint where you get a great view of Plodda Falls, although it is difficult to get it all in one photo shot!

 This walk takes about 1 hour to complete depending on your walking speed.